ideaadvertising12-sys/testing/README.md

-A complete web app for n Group products ..
+wA complete web app for n Group products ..
 To get started, take a look at src/app/page.tsx.